-Note: By default, the M-file contains the entire command history of the model, including settings that are no longer part of the model.
+Note: By default, the M-file contains the entire command history of the model following the operation done to the model, this means that the model M-file may include settings that are no longer part of the model.
 In order to include only settings that are part of the current model, you need to compact the model history before saving the M-file.
+But if you want to get the command corresponding to the last operation, do not compact the model history

-Start COMSOL with MATLAB and a COMSOL Desktop.

-- 2 In the COMSOL Desktop go to the Application Libraries window. - 3 In the Application Libraries window, expand the COMSOL Multiphysics folder and then the Multiphysics folder.
+- Start COMSOL with MATLAB and a COMSOL Desktop. - 2 In the COMSOL Desktop go to the Application Libraries window. - 3 In the Application Libraries window, expand the COMSOL Multiphysics folder and then the Multiphysics folder.
 Select the busbar model and click Open. - 4 A good practice includes compacting the model history in order to get only the command corresponding to the current state of the model.
-In the COMSOL Desktop, choose File>Compact History (壹). - 5 Go to File>Save As.
-In the Save window, locate Save as type list and select Model file for MATLAB (.m).
+In the COMSOL Desktop, choose File>Compact History ( 壹 ). - 5 Go to File>Save As.
+In the Save window, locate Save as type list and select Model file for MATLAB (\.m).
 Name the file busbar and choose the directory to save it to.
 Click OK.